World Physio Day: Fall Prevention Exercises from Expert Physiotherapists

 Join an exercise class

-National Institute for Health and Clinical Excellence (NICE) recommend interventions such as muscle strengthening and balance training – getting involved in group classes which target the problem not only improve general fitness but also improve confidence and creates opportunities to improve independence, whilst having fun at the same time.
+The National Institute for Health and Clinical Excellence (NICE) recommends interventions such as muscle strengthening and balance training.
+Getting involved in group classes, which target the problem, not only improves general fitness but also improves confidence and creates opportunities to improve independence, whilst having fun at the same time.

 Check your glasses